CAMPAIGN

 Third-Party Property Leases

-If there is no suitable City-owned option, the production may enter into an agreement with a third-party property owner and receive 100% back on the production’s rent or fees for the use of space.
-Productions must provide Film SF with information on the property they would like to rent including the monthly rental amount, address, and point of contact.
-Film SF will review the production’s proposed property option in consultation with the Real Estate Division who will assess the information.
-Film SF will then reply with approval to proceed or with any outstanding questions, typically within a week.
-Productions seeking to use the incentive program for rent for third-party property will be required to sign Film SF’s Terms and Conditions for Filming on Private Property agreement and attest that the production has exhausted City options and that there is no suitable city property available.
+If there is no suitable City-owned option, the production may enter into a lease agreement with a third-party property owner and receive 100% back on the production’s rent.
+Productions must provide Film SF with information on the property they would like to rent including the monthly rental amount and address.
+Film SF will review the production’s proposed property option in consultation with the Real Estate Division and reply with approval to proceed or with any outstanding questions typically within a week.
+Productions seeking to use the incentive program for rent for third-party property will be required to sign Film SF’s Terms and Conditions for Filming on Private Property and attest that the production has exhausted City options and that there is no suitable city property available.